 Exit immigration and head back towards the stairs you originally came down.
 Here you will find a number of yellow collectivos.

 For $1.50 pp, any of these collectivos will bring you directly to Changuinola.
-The drives takes 20 minutes.
+The drive takes 20 minutes.

-Alternatively, there are busses that leave every half hour for $1.
-To get back on the road as quick as possible, we forked out on the extra $0.50.
+Alternatively, there are buses that leave every half hour for $1.
+To get back on the road as quickly as possible, we forked out on the extra $0.50.

-Remember: One again, Panama is an hour ahead of Costa Rica.
+Remember: Once again, Panama is an hour ahead of Costa Rica.
 Time to change the clocks!
 Unless you have data, your phone won’t update automatically.

 Time: 30 minutes